vaquerizaslab/chess/README.md

 * `background` can be used to generate simple background model BED files
 * `filter` can be used to filter results obtained by `sim`, for example by signal-to-noise (SN) ratio
+* `extract` allows you to the specific features from significant different regions identified by `chess sim`
+* `crosscorrelate` allows to classify the extracted features by `extract` in order to obtain the main structural clusters.

 ### sim